Tagged: Randy Thornhill

 Derogatory comments on Ecuadorian cuisine are odious hate speech.

-After the election and Trump’s victory: How does the risotto taste now, John Podesta?
+After election: How does the risotto taste now, John Podesta?

 Clinton Foundation extorts $1m from Qatar for being a military dwarf.